Procurement Glossary

 Portfolio analysis in a nutshell:

-Example: A car manufacturer classifies its 250 suppliers into four categories using portfolio analysis, whereby strategic suppliers (20% of the base) with a purchasing volume of EUR 5 million and a high supply risk are integrated into intensive development partnerships.
+Example: A car manufacturer classifies its 250 suppliers into four categories using a portfolio analysis, whereby strategic suppliers (20% of the base) with a purchasing volume of EUR 5 million and a high supply risk are integrated into intensive development partnerships.

-"Portfolio analysis in purchasing is a strategic tool for the systematic evaluation and categorization of procurement goods and supplier relationships.
+"Portfolio analysis in Procurement is a strategic tool for the systematic evaluation and categorization of procurement goods and supplier relationships.
 It enables companies to optimally align their purchasing strategy to different product groups and market situations.
 Originally developed by Peter Kraljic in the 1980s, portfolio analysis has become an indispensable tool in modern procurement management.
 It helps companies to identify risks, recognize potential savings and develop differentiated procurement strategies.
-In this guide, you will learn the most important basics, possible applications and practical benefits of portfolio analysis in purchasing."
+In this guide, you will learn the most important basics, possible applications and practical benefits of portfolio analysis in Procurement."

-What is portfolio analysis in purchasing?
+What is portfolio analysis in Procurement?

-Portfolio analysis in purchasing is a strategic tool for classifying procurement objects based on two main dimensions: purchasing volume and risk management.
+Portfolio analysis in Procurement is a strategic tool for classifying procurement objects based on two main dimensions: purchasing volume and risk management.
 This analysis allows companies to categorize their materials and services in order to develop targeted procurement strategies.
 The main objective is to create transparency about the purchasing portfolio and to use resources efficiently in order to reduce costs and minimize risks.

 Core elements of portfolio analysis

-• Significance for purchasing
+Significance for Procurement

-Portfolio analysis in purchasing has established itself as an indispensable tool for the strategic positioning of procurement goods.
+Portfolio analysis in Procurement has established itself as an indispensable tool for the strategic positioning of procurement goods.
 Based on the systematic classification of products according to value creation potential and risk management, it enables companies to align their purchasing strategy in a targeted manner.
 In practice, however, traditional methods face challenges such as market volatility and increasing complexity.
 There is therefore a growing need for modern approaches that are supported by digital technologies.

 Old: Manual portfolio analysis